victoryeagle77/userv/README.md

 # Userv

-This program providing functionalities to analyzing some parameters on a computer or IT equipment.
-With multiple microservices intended for Linux systems, this program retrieves various data like :
+This project involves analyzing the hardware of a computer equipment via a set of micro-services, and providing information on the energy consumption and health status of the components with the collected data.

+## Collected metrics

+Currently, we collect the following data :

 * GPU data
 * Processor data